Timeline of relief efforts after the 2010 Chile earthquake: 7 March

 Chile has started a three-day period of mourning.
 Efforts have started to repair the fishing industry.

 Geodynamicists, geophysicists, geodesists, seismologists, earthquake engineers are pouring into Chile.
 At least 25 new seismic stations are to be set up in Maule and Biobio regions.
 Previously fixed survey sites are being resurveyed to measure movements from the quake and its aftershocks.

 Cuba has dispatched 9 more doctors and 12 more tons of aid and medical equipment, adding to its contribution of a medical brigade of 27 doctors and 9 staff that is running a temporary hospital in Rancagua.

-Chile helps Chile (Chile ayuda a Chile) raises $30 billion pesos ($60 million USD).
+Chile helps Chile (Chile ayuda a Chile) raises $30 billion pesos (US$60 million).

 8 March

 The Chilean government has estimated that the cost to rebuild the damaged hospitals will be about $3.6 billion.